When you and your team first come onboard to Split you'll likely wonder:

 - What kind of permissions should we give users and groups to provide the right level of accessibility and control?

 - How should we utilize workspaces and environments for our application(s)?

-Recommendations will differ for every company based on how your teams are structured and existing workflows.
-Below is a simple example of organizing your team within Split.
+Recommendations differ for every company based on how your teams are structured and existing workflows.
+Below is an example of organizing your team within Split.

 Roles and Organization

 There are four main ways to think about organizing users that will impact how you approach setup:

 - Administrators: By default, Split creates an Administrators group and whoever initially sets up the organization is a member of that group.
 That user can be removed as long as there is at least one admin.
 Admins have the power to do everything within an organization.
 As a result, you want to be thoughtful about who is a member of this group, keeping it to a limited number of individuals.
 Admins can manage users and groups, security, experimental settings, workspaces, traffic types, environments, API keys, event types, Integrations and can monitor usage.
 They have full edit rights to all objects in all environments.

 - Users: A user is one named login using an email address, often called a "seat".
 An email address can only be used for one organization.

 - Groups: Users can belong to one or more groups.
 You might have groups such as "QA", "Product Managers", "Front End", "Search Team", "Developers", etc. Groups are useful to help manage edit rights and organize splits.
 Once users are placed in a group, you can give that group edit permissions at either the environment or object level.